nameless-and-blameless/TAG/etc/Publix.md

 As long as I grab the pre-poisoned items from Publix, I never have to pay.

 If I grab items not made for me, or if I go to another store, I'm harassed and typically shown the door.
 Sometimes I'm given money to make it to the store they're expexting me at by the security (off-duty metro Atlanta cops).

+See videos of visits to other stores, or when my pre-poisoned items were not on the shelves.
+[Watch Videos](https://mega.nz/folder/BPsHlQSa#FhVTzNaVqmQlzaz7376ebg)

+Listen Also:
+* "Soft and Wet" by Prince.
+The song is about ice cream, an attack vector used by the CIA.
+Then guess my favorite kind from the photos, brand is irrelevant.